kaiyamag/emotion-detection/README.md

 The goal of this project is to build a machine learning model for emotion detection in short text samples.
 Through a command-line interface, users enter a sentence of up to 30 words, and the model prints a list of all the emotions identified in the text.
 A Long Short-Term Memory model is used due to its strength in processing sequence data, such as sentences.
 The machine learning model is trained on the Google GoEmotions dataset of Reddit comments labelled with emotions and converted to word vectors using transfer learning from the FastText word embedding model.
 Since Keras provides basic functions for training LSTMs, my software focus was writing data preprocessing functions, experimenting with different model architectures, and writing a function to evaluate the accuracy of the model.

 ## Running the Emotion Detection Model
 The model is initialized and accessed through the `UserInterface` class.
 Install all dependencies listed in `requirements.txt`.
+Download the FastText word embedding dataset from [Mikolov et al.](https://fasttext.cc/index.html).
+Update the filepath of the FastText word embeddings dataset the model save location in the `main()` function of `UserInterface.py` and in `unit_tests.py`.
 Run `UserInterface.py` and follow prompts in the command-line interface to enter text and recieve emotion predictions.
 To run unit tests, run `unit_tests.py`, which will print out functions that fail the tests.
 Model fine-tuning tests can be run by running the main function in `model.py`.

 ## Class Documentation
 This section explains the role of each class and its functions.